trevclaridge/Writ-of-Rulers/Design Notes/Misc Ideas.md

 Maybe instead of the trackers being number based, it's just a line of checkpoints.
 ‘Mark 2 Might’ so you fill in the circle 2 more towards the Might side.

 ---

+I need to figure out how many pips in each direction a Kingdom Scale can go.

+A couple options (each option assumes at least one pip for zero):

+- 6
+	- this means that there are 13 pips in all.
+	- Benefits
+		- 6 is the max rolled on a single die
+		- it's a smaller number and therefore easier to keep track of (useful for onboarding players new to TTRPGs).
+	- Drawbacks
+		- Doesn't allow Historical Events to be rolled using anything but a d6 (i.e. the idea to have events from 100 years ago be 3d6, and 10 years ago be 2d6 cant be done)
+		- small number doesn't allow alot of the swingyness I want.
+Even when a Resource is maxed-out (at 6), it is not that far away from 0 and can probably be fixed in 1, maybe 2, rounds.
+I'd rather a maxed Resource be a little harder to equalize.
+- 10
+	- means there are 21 pips in all
+	- probably my favorite right now, only because it sounds like a good number in my head
+	- Benefits
+		- still a small number, but not so small that it feels insignificant
+		- something about an even number, especially a multiple of 10, just feels inviting
+	- Drawbacks
+		- average roll of 3d6 is 10.5, with the capability of rolling all the way up to 18, so this option would still not allow for a 3d6 Historical Event roll
+			- an alternative like 1d6 + 3 could be an option.
+Max would be 9 which means one extra pip to be achieved, for use in mechanics that trigger/are only available when a Resource is maxed out.
+Probability of being at 9 would be 1/6 though, which is probably a little too often
+		- one of the mechanics currently being considered is that every pip into the Might direction allows the kingdom to have an extra warefare unit.
+This could very easily balloon into way too many units on the game map, in the eventuality that 1 (or all!) kingdoms have their Might Resource maxed out.
+- 15
+	- means 31 pips in all
+	- Benefits
+		- a bigger number like this allows for kingdoms to have wildly different scales, which I believe would make for an interesting game
+		- would allow for a Historical Event roll of at least 2d6
+	- Drawbacks
+		- an even greater example of the Might Resource effect of having too many warefare units on the map.
+		- just has a busy feel; would likely make for a messy kingdom sheet

+---

+- summit being the start of the game

+---

+- variable dice of to roll for each historical event table

+---

+- change courtesans into factions, groups of people rather than one specific person